PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

-> This is an excellent suggestion -- one of my issues with it is that in practice, these models would be applied to datasets for which the actual class imbalance is not the one used for training; that being said, the reviewer is absolutely correct in mentioning that changing the training class imbalance TODO
+> This is an excellent suggestion -- one of my issues with it is that in practice, these models would be applied to datasets for which the actual class imbalance is not the one used for training; that being said, the reviewer is absolutely correct in mentioning that changing the training class imbalance is an issue.
+The solution I implemented is to use a 50/50 split, where the balance in the training set is a parameter, but the balance in the testing set is always set to the exact connectance of the network (see TODO); this ensures that the models are evaluated in the environment where they will have to make the prediction, which seems like a more rigorous test of their performance.

 L189: Add a motivation for why these four ML methods were selected and how they differ – e.g. by explaining the most central ways in which they differ.
 I think